MasterChef Turkey: Season 2 (2018)

-System in Season 2
+System in season 2

 This season is the first MasterChef season directed by Acun Ilıcalı, and unlike the first season, it is a much more modernized and detailed season.

 Since it was broadcast on a completely different channel 7 years after the first season and has brand new staff and judges, this season is thought to be the first season.

-Compared to its successors this season, it does not have a published its pre-qualifying process.
+Compared with its successors this season, it does not have a published its pre-qualifying process.